robsonsilv4/flutter_value_notifier/README.md

 `listener` is only called once for each value change (**NOT** including the initial value) unlike `builder` in `ValueNotifierBuilder` and is a `void` function.

-If the valueNotifier parameter is omitted, `ValueNotifierListener` will automatically perform a lookup using `ValueNotifierProvider` and the current `BuildContext`.
+If the notifier parameter is omitted, `ValueNotifierListener` will automatically perform a lookup using `ValueNotifierProvider` and the current `BuildContext`.

 ```dart
 ValueNotifierListener<NotifierA, NotifierAState>(